AbdelbakiJeddi/myrobot/README.md

 - Simple navigation action server implemented.
 - Waypoint following functionality added.
 - FeedForward term added to the PID in the Arduino firmware for improved motor control.
-- Basic obstacle avoidance using sensor data.

 ## Known Issues

+- [ ] Waypoints system fails to execute second and third goals.
-- [ ] Test the simple navigation stack on the real robot hardware under various conditions.
+- [ ] Test the simple navigation stack on the real robot hardware.
-- [ ] Refine the PID tuning for different surfaces and loads.
+- [ ] Refine the PID tuning.
-- [ ] Integrate with computer vision modules for dynamic obstacle detection.
 - [ ] Define and implement game strategy and behavior execution logic.

 ## Contributing

 We welcome contributions!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix (based on this branch).
 3. Make your changes and commit them with descriptive messages.